Jobs · 8 min read

 Do You Need a CV For A Part-Time Job?

-Let’s start with the basics.
-A CV is a short, written summary of your experience, skills and achievements.
-It is generally the first thing employers look at when a candidate applies for a role.
+A CV (short for Curriculum Vitae) is a short, written summary of your experience, skills, and achievements.
+It’s usually the first thing employers see, so it needs to make a great first impression.

 But What Exactly Should You Put In A CV?